Mrs Maria Ballachey, née Lock (1797–1884)

 At the time of the 1841 census, Miss Maria Lock was living with her 80-year-old father in his High Street home; two years later in 1843 she got married at the age of 46.
 The marriage announcement appeared in Jackson’s Oxford Journal of 13 May 1843:

 MARRIED: On Thursday last, at the church of St. Giles’s, in this city, by the Rev. the Warden of Wadham College, George Baker Ballachey, of Edgefield Mount in the county of Norfolk, Esq. to Maria, only daughter of Sir Joseph Lock.

-George Baker Ballachey, who was born in Oxford on 6 December 1782 and baptised at St Mary Magdalen Church on 7 January,was aged 60 at the time of the marriage, had lost his first wife on 16 November 1837 and his children were mostly grown up.
+George Baker Ballachey, who was born in Oxford on 6 December 1782 and baptised at St Mary Magdalen Church on 7 January,was aged 60 at the time of the marriage.
+He had lost his first wife on 16 November 1837 and his children were mostly grown up.
 He was the son of George and Joanna Ballachey and the grandson of Panayoti Ballachey, a Greek fencing master to the University of Oxford in the first half of the eighteenth century.
-He was a solicitor who had been active in Norfolk and London in relation to the agricultural depression and the enacting of the Poor Law, and instrumental in organizing a significant percentage of English emigrants to Canada around 1840.
+He was a solicitor who had been active at Edgefield Mount in Norfolk and in London in relation to the agricultural depression and the enacting of the Poor Law, and instrumental in organizing a significant percentage of English emigrants to Canada around 1840.